futurice/space-tyckiting-visualization/README.md

 Embed the build to a webpage, and from the page you can run scripts to call functions in the game. http://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html

+When the game has loaded and is ready to receive commands, it will call function "OnUnityReady()" from the embedding web page.

 To load a game data file, call
 SendMessage ('Canvas', 'LoadGame', 'www.url.com/path/to/json');
 or